Post-election lawsuits related to the 2020 U.S. presidential election from Michigan

 The Donald Trump 2020 presidential campaign launched numerous lawsuits contesting the election processes of Michigan.
 All of these were either dismissed or dropped.

 Summary of post-election lawsuits

 Bailey v.
-Antrim Cty.
+Antrim County

-On November 23, 2020, William Bailey filed a lawsuit against Antrim County.
-Judge Kevin Elsenheimer ordered a forensic exam of the county's election equipment, and also allowed Michigan Secretary of State Jocelyn Benson to intervene in the case.
-The machines were forensically imaged by Russell James Ramsland, Jr., and the judge ordered the release of Ramsland's report.
-On December 14, Michigan's top election officials denounced the 23-page report.
+On November 23, 2020, William Bailey filed a lawsuit against Antrim County in Circuit Court and was represented by Matthew DePerno, who later would run as the Republican nominee for Attorney General.
+The case was about the election results of a proposed local ordinance in the Village of Central Lake, where a damaged ballot could not be scanned.
+Judge Kevin Elsenheimer issued a temporary restraining order for a forensic exam of the county's voting machines and allowed Michigan Secretary of State Jocelyn Benson to intervene in the case.
+Subsequently, DePerno published the forensic exam report by Russ Ramsland, who was a Republican congressional nominee.

+On December 14, Michigan's top election officials denounced Ramsland's 23-page report.
+In a Senate hearing, Chris Krebs testified as Trump's appointed Director of the Cybersecurity and Infrastructure Security Agency and described Ramsland's report as "factually inaccurate".
+Another Trump-appointee, William Barr called Ramsland's conclusions out as "nonsense".

+On May 25, 2021, the Circuit Court dismissed plaintiff's claims as moot because the plaintiff has no right under Michigan law for proposed damages in the matter.
+Higher courts, including the Michigan Supreme Court, have affirmed the Circuit Court's decision to dismiss.
+Antrim County also performed a hand recount of every single ballot to verify the county's certified election results.

 Bally v.
 Whitmer

 On November 11, 2020, registered voters in Michigan sued state officials, including Governor Gretchen Whitmer, in federal district court.
 The voters alleged a variety of irregularities, including the exclusion of poll watchers from the canvassing process, and asked that votes from Wayne, Ingham, and Washtenaw Counties not be counted.
 The complaint cited similar cases Costantino v.
 Benson and Trump v.
 Benson.
 On November 16, the plaintiffs voluntarily dismissed the suit.